 If you’re wondering how long baking powder lasts – it can stay good for a pretty long time.
 Check the label for a best-by date which gives an estimate of how long your baking powder may last.

-Baking powder shouldn’t be confused with baking soda.
-Despite their similar names and appearances, there are key differences.
 Baking soda is a leavening agent like baking powder, which requires acid and liquid to activate this ingredient.
-Baking powder is activated by liquid, and then by heat.
+Baking powder is activated by liquid and then by heat.
 This causes a reaction that makes your baking goods rise.

 Although there are no clear signs that baking powder may have gone bad, fortunately, it lasts for a substantial time.
 With a handy self-test, you’re able to test if it will still be useful when you need to for your baking.
 If your baking powder has passed the best-by date, make sure to test it for potency and freshness.